Israel's military orders civilians to evacuate Gaza City, ahead of a feared ground offensive

-JERUSALEM (AP) — Israel’s military delivered sweeping evacuation orders for almost half of Gaza’s 2.3 million people Friday ahead of a feared ground offensive aiming to eradicate the Hamas militant group after its grisly assault into Israel, U.N. officials said.
-The order sent panic through civilians and aid workers already struggling under Israeli airstrikes and a blockade.
+JERUSALEM (AP) — Israel’s military delivered sweeping evacuation orders for almost half of Gaza’s 2.3 million people Friday ahead of a feared ground offensive aiming at eradicating the Hamas militant group after its grisly assault into Israel, U.N. officials said.
+The orders sent panic through civilians and aid workers already struggling under Israeli airstrikes and a blockade.

-The Israeli military sent one evacuation order directly Friday morning, warning the hundreds of thousands of civilians of Gaza City to flee deeper south into the Gaza Strip, a narrow coastal territory.
+The Israeli military sent one evacuation order in the morning, warning the hundreds of thousands of civilians of Gaza City to flee deeper south into the Gaza Strip, a narrow coastal territory.
 Israel’s directive charged that Hamas militants were hiding in tunnels under the city.

 “This evacuation is for your own safety,” the Israeli military said, in a warning it said was sent to Gaza City civilians.

-The United Nations said it received a separate directive from the Israeli military shortly before midnight, giving all 1.1 million civilians of northern Gaza 24 hours to flee south.
+The United Nations said it received a separate directive from the Israeli military late Thursday in New York, giving all 1.1 million civilians of northern Gaza 24 hours to flee south.

+Hamas, which has ruled Gaza since 2007, dismissed the orders, calling on Palestinians to “remain steadfast in your homes and to stand firm in the face of this disgusting psychological war waged by the occupation," according to a statement from its authority for refugee affairs.

 “This is chaos, no one understands what to do,” said Inas Hamdan, an officer at the U.N.
 Palestinian refugee agency in Gaza City, while she grabbed whatever she could throw into her bags as the panicked shouts of her relatives could be heard around her.
 She said all the U.N. staff in Gaza City and northern Gaza had been told to evacuate south to Rafah.